The Microfluidic Pressure Controller Landscape in 2026

 2. Number of Independent Channels

 Many experiments require simultaneous control of multiple fluid lines.
-The Mitos P-Pump offered 2 independent channels; the OB1 MK4 provides up to 4 channels, each independently configurable for pressure or vacuum.
+The Mitos P-Pump offered 2 independent channels.
+The OB1 MK4 provides up to 4 channels, each independently configurable for pressure or vacuum.

 3. Response Time